pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 ~~~

 This is interesting as we still have a value (`01`) at position @58 -
-which according to the math we did above cannot be "uninitalized memory".
+which according to the math we did above cannot be "uninitialized memory".

 If we set the number of channels our plugin can process to *2*, we get the following instead: